Viiiikedy/Hexo-CS-Learning/source/About/index.md

 ## Preview
 👋Hello everyone.
-🌐This [site](#note) is created by me,one university student🎓to record the data-application in business,social sicence and entrepreneurship.
+🌐This [site](#note) is created by Wenke Du,one university student🎓to record the data-application in business,social sicence and entrepreneurship.

 🌊The initial intention of starting this department website was to feel that the knowledge around me was really scattered.
 Every time I wanted to obtain a professional answer, I had to spend a lot of time searching for information, judging and filtering the correctness of the information, and further searching through the waves of information.
 I did not truly and systematically form my own knowledge system.